 Overnight oats with raspberries is one of our go to breakfasts.
 They're great because they can be made in advance and then eaten for brekkie for a few days in a row.
 They keep really well in the fridge – for up to five days.
-Perfect for those days when you’re in a rush, or you just don’t feel like making food as soon as you get up!
+Perfect for those days when you’re in a rush, or you don't want to stand over the stove making something like this carrot cake porridge!

 👩🍳 Why this recipe works